savuvacar/savuvacar/README.md

 - 👋 Hi, I’m @savuvacar
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning bitcion
+- 🌱 I’m currently learning Data analysis
-- 💞️ I’m looking to collaborate on foundamental of bitcion
+- 💞️ I’m looking to collaborate on foundamental of Data analysis
 - 📫 How to reach me is via github and linkedin

 <!---